CKYWEB/QuickQuiz/README.md

 1. Make sure your Unity 3D is up to date
 2. Download "QuickQuiz.unitypackage" from release page
-3. Double-click to import package to Unity 3D
+3. Import package to Unity 3D

 ## Stacks